Section 9: Examinations

 The request must be accompanied by the assessor's recommendations (see above).

 Taking water and medications into examination rooms

 Students are allowed to take a bottle of still water, in a clear spill-proof bottle (i.e. with a valve or sports cap, not screw cap), into their examination rooms.
-There are also procedures for diabetic students to take in a silent blood-testing kit, a glucose drink and/or glucose tablets, and insulin with syringes; asthmatic students can take in asthma inhalers (please consult College Offices for details).
+Diabetic students may take in a silent blood-testing kit, a glucose drink and/or glucose tablets and insulin with syringes as long as these items are accompanied by a letter from their college confirming the student requires them.
+The same is also true for asthmatic students who require an asthma inhaler in the room during examinations.
+Diabetic and asthmatic students are advised to consult their College Office regarding this letter.
 No other drink, food, or medications may be taken into examination rooms without the Proctors' permission.

 The regulations for some subjects allow candidates to use certain types of calculator in examinations.
-Details should be confirmed by the Chairman of Examiners in each case.
+Details should be confirmed by the Chair of Examiners in each case.

 There is a procedure under which the examiners can be informed of any special circumstances (e.g. ill-health) which may have affected a candidate’s performance before or during an examination.
-Information, usually accompanied by a medical certificate, needs to be sent at the candidate's request in writing by the Senior Tutor (or other responsible college officer), as soon as possible before the papers are marked, to the Proctors who, at their discretion, may forward it to the relevant Chairman of Examiners.
-The examiners will then decide whether or not to take the information into account when determining the examination results.
-Only in the most exceptional circumstances will the Proctors agree to forward such information after the results of an examination are already known.
+Information, usually accompanied by a medical certificate, needs to be sent at the candidate's request in writing by the Senior Tutor (or other responsible college officer), as soon as possible before the papers are marked, to the Proctors who, at their discretion, may forward it to the relevant Chair of Examiners.
+The examiners will then decide how to take the information into account when determining the examination results.
+Only in the most exceptional circumstances will the Proctors agree to forward information of this kind after the results of an examination are already known.